-The fixed rate of interest is calculated on the total amount of the amount borrowed and will not change during the life of the agreement, regardless of changes in the money markets.
+The fixed rate of interest is calculated on the total amount borrowed and will not change during the life of the agreement, regardless of changes in the Bank of England base rate.

 Regular payments that the customer makes to the finance company will remain the same throughout the term of the agreement.
 There will be no payment fluctuations for the customer, which helps planning.